The 10 best activities to do and see during your first visit to Brussels

 3 Eat Brussels waffles… Or Liège!
 Brussels street food

-This activity is not free, but almost. the Brussels street food interests you, there is no doubt, Belgium is renowned for its famous waffles.
-Fast, inexpensive activity.
+This activity is not free, but almost.
+Street food Brussels interests you, there is no doubt, Belgium is renowned for its famous waffles.
+Quick, inexpensive activity.
 She seduced more than one during a visit to Brussels.
-It seems that they would be the best in the world?
-Did you know though the difference between cork waffles and Brussels waffles?
+It seems that these are the best in the world?
+However, did you know the difference between cork waffles and Brussels waffles?
 The difference is however very obvious and visible at first glance.
 Brussels waffles are rectangular, light and crunchy once in the mouth.
-In general, these waffles are eaten with more varied toppings (strawberry, chocolate melted, whipped cream, etc…).
-The waffle cork is oval, more consistent and contains sugar cubes.
-There isn't really one that would be better than the other, so you have to taste both types of waffles.
-If you go through the Bois de la Cambre, don't miss savory waffles in Brussels: Waffles&Waffles.
+In general, these waffles are eaten with a more varied garnish (strawberry, chocolate melted, whipped cream, etc…).
+The waffle cork is oval, more substantial and contains sugar cubes.
+There isn't really one that is better than the other, so you have to try both types of waffles.
+If you pass through the Bois de la Cambre, don’t miss savory waffles in Brussels: Waffles&Waffles.

 Don’t miss our article on Maison Dandoy, the best waffles in Brussels since the 1800s!